Erxathos/EDA-and-prediction/README.md

 <center><img src="img/casual_registered.png"></center>

 Please, see `data_analysis.ipynb` to get more information about the data.

-## Prediction
+## Prediction results
-Training, evaluation and model loading are in `lstm.ipynb`.

-The current result is depicted on the picture.
+The current prediction result is depicted on the picture.

 <center><img src="img/prediction.png"></center>

-The obtained mean absolute error is 28.08
+The obtained mean absolute error is 28.08 bikes for a month of hourly data

+Please, see `lstm.ipynb` to get the ideas how to improve the result

 ## Requirements
 The libraries were used: